 Invariably they fail, and the reason is easy to understand, because Chinese cabbage is one of the long-day plants.

 When planted in the spring, so that plants come close to maturity during the short nights of May and June, Chinese cabbage sends up a flower stalk without heading.

 When sown after June 21, however, days begin to decrease in length, so plants reach maturity by early September.
 Since nights are then long enough to prevent flowering, plants form heads.

-Exactly the opposite is true with chrysanthemum, a short-day plant.
+Exactly the opposite is true with chrysanthemum, one of many short-day plants.

 Plants do not start to form buds until late summer, when the nights are lengthening.
 Actually, there are three different types of chrysanthemums, involving an intricate day-length and temperature relationship.

 This explains why their flowering season varies so much.